Chart Color Schemes

 Svensson Heights - Norville is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Svensson Heights - Norville, as per the latest Census, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Svensson Heights - Norville stood at 35.7%, with mortgaged properties at 27.6% and rented ones at 36.7%.
-The median monthly mortgage repayment was $1,192, lower than Non-Metro Qld's average of $1,300.
-The median weekly rent figure was $275, compared to Non-Metro Qld's $285.
-Nationally, Svensson Heights - Norville's mortgage repayments were significantly lower at $1,192 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Svensson Heights - Norville, as evaluated at the latest Census on 28 August 2016, consisted of 84.6% houses and 15.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro Qld's dwelling structure, which was also recorded at the same Census date.
+Home ownership in Svensson Heights - Norville stood at 35.7%, with mortgaged dwellings at 27.6% and rented dwellings at 36.7%.
+The median monthly mortgage repayment in the area, as of June 2019, was $1,192, lower than Non-Metro Qld's average of $1,300.
+The median weekly rent figure for Svensson Heights - Norville, also as of June 2019, was recorded at $275, compared to Non-Metro Qld's $285.
+Nationally, mortgage repayments in Svensson Heights - Norville are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing